Open-EO/openeo-udf/docs/index.rst

 The entry point of an UDF is a single dictionary or map, that can be represented by a class object as well, depending on the programming language.

-The schemas SpatialExtent, RasterCollectionTile, FeatureCollectionTile, MachineLearnModel and UdfData are a swagger 2.0 based definitions for the UDF API.
+The schemas SpatialExtent, RasterCollectionTile, FeatureCollectionTile, StructuredData, MachineLearnModel and UdfData are a swagger 2.0 based definitions for the UDF API.
 These schemas are implemented as classes with additional functionality in the Python prototype.